perkowitz/issho/doc/hachi/modules/para.md

 #### Step Gate Modes

-A step can be set to PLAY or TIE by tapping the corresponding control along the bottom.
+A step can be set to PLAY or TIE by tapping the corresponding element along the bottom.
 When set to PLAY, the step will play the programmed notes.
 In TIE, it will simply hold any previously-played notes but will not play its own.
 Note that a REST can be created by disabling the step, or by setting it to PLAY with no